 POLICIES:

-1. The adopted joint plans will serve as the basis for County planning decisions and as the pre-annexation comprehensive plans for the cities to use when annexations are proposed within urban growth areas.
+1. The adopted joint plans will serve as the basis for county planning decisions and as the pre-annexation comprehensive plans for the cities to use when annexations are proposed within urban growth areas.

-2. Compatible level of service standards for public services and facilities should be jointly adopted and maintained among jurisdictions within urban growth areas.
+2. Jointly adopt and maintain compatible level of service standards for public services and facilities among jurisdictions within urban growth areas.

-3. The County should support development consistent with joint plans.
+3. Support development consistent with joint plans.

 4. For those UGAs that include incorporated and unincorporated areas, growth management agreements between the county and the municipalities should establish common standards for roads and utilities.
 The agreements should also establish that land use patterns adopted within the joint plan will be honored for a mutually agreeable period following adoption of the plan or annexation.

-5. The County should coordinate its planning and development regulations with the cities for urban growth areas.
+5. Coordinate planning and development regulations for urban growth areas with the respective cities.

 OBJECTIVE C: Accommodating Projected Growth - Concentrate medium and higher-intensity residential, commercial and industrial development in urban growth areas in a way that ensures livability and preservation of environmental quality, open space retention, varied and affordable housing, and high quality urban services at the least cost.